Conzel/blowtorch/docs/model_reference.rst

 Model Reference
 ===============
 The model must be specified via a .json file.
-This file is validated validated via a jsonschema.
+This file is validated via a jsonschema.

 The model definition must consist of a list of modules.
 Each module